smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Transport disconnection

 When Secondary Transport becomes unavailable, Core and Proxy should abort any services that are running on Secondary Transport.

-Also, if possible Proxy should retry setting up Secondary Transport on a regular interval.
+Also, Proxy should retry setting up Secondary Transport on a regular interval, unless Core notifies Proxy of transport unavailability.
+For example, when Core sends `Transport Config Update` frame (see below section) with an empty IP address value, it means the TCP transport becomes unavailable.
+Proxy should not retry connection after receiving such frame.
+When Core sends `Transport Config Update` frame with a valid IP address (which indicates that TCP transport becomes available), Proxy should start trying Secondary Transport connection.

 When Primary Transport becomes unavailable, Core and Proxy should stop Secondary Transport.